Vivekanand-R/AI-Product-Framework/README.md

             B. Metric: Strives for no more than 3.4 defects per million opportunities.
             C. Key Tools: DMAIC (Define, Measure, Analyze, Improve, Control), statistical analysis, control charts, regression, etc.

-Use Case: GE (General Electric) famously embraced Six Sigma under CEO Jack Welch in the 1990s.
-Application: Across divisions like aircraft engines and healthcare devices, GE used Six Sigma to reduce defect rates and improve customer satisfaction.

-Impact:
-            A. Saved billions in operational costs.
-            B. Created a company-wide culture of process control and quality measurement.
-            C. Required all managers to become Six Sigma certified (e.g., Green Belt, Black Belt).

-GE used Six Sigma primarily to reduce defects, control process variation, and make data-driven decisions.

 **27 B. Lean Manufacturing** Goal: Eliminate waste and maximize value for the customer.